voschezang/coding-handbook/management-principles.md

 - Consulted.
 E.g. providing consultancy or support.
 - Informed.
 Following along.

+Roles can be official and persistent, or informal and dynamic.

 **Persistence**

 One-pagers.
 One page is enough to introduce an idea but does forces the writer to be concise.
 In addition they are well-suited for collaboration.
 Although they are abstract, the corresponding idea should be measurable in order to be effective.
 See [planning](goals-planning-strategy.md).